 If you have been running a Notion CRM for a while, the move to HubSpot does not have to mean abandoning what you already have.

-The harder question is what to do with your existing meeting notes.
-Most consultants have years of accumulated client notes in Notion, organized by company, by engagement, or by date.
-Copying and pasting these into HubSpot one at a time is not realistic.
+Copying years of meeting notes into HubSpot one at a time is not realistic.
 Most consultants leave the historical notes in Notion as a reference and start syncing new notes forward from the day they connect the two systems.

 The teams that get this right do not pick between Notion and a real CRM.
 They use both, deliberately, with a clear sense of which tool is doing what job.
 For a consultant whose practice depends on remembering more than the next person, that is the setup worth investing in.